 An appeal begins with the timely filing of a notice of appeal in the lower court.
 The party appealing is designated as the "Appellant."
 The appellant has the burden and duty to ensure that the appellate record contains all relevant materials transferred from the lower court for the appellate court's review on appeal.

 The grounds for an appeal generally involve errors of law by the trial court.
 These errors may involve procedural errors or substantive law errors which prejudiced the appealing party.

 An appellate panel typically reviews and decides upon claimed errors of law by the trial court.
 The appellate panel usually consists of three judges chosen randomly from a pool of available appellate judges in the district which has jurisdiction.
 The trial judge whose ruling is under review is not a paneled appellate judge.

 What is involved in the appeal process?

 Generally, the parties submit briefs on the merits for review by the appellate court.
 A party may request oral argument or the appellate court may require oral argument.
-After submission of the parties' briefs, and following oral argument if had, the case is submitted to the appellate court for decision on the merits.
+After submission of the parties' respective briefs, and following oral argument if had, the appellate court then decides on the merits appealed.

 How long does it take to obtain a decision on appeal?